 Written by Stacey Kelleher.
 Reviewed by cleaning expert Sean Busch.

-No one wants to start their morning with a moldy cup of joe, and it only takes a few minutes to thoroughly clean your Keurig, Moka pot, or French press, we walk you through how to clean a coffee maker.
+No one wants to start their morning with a moldy cup of joe, but you’d be amazed at how common it is!
+Whether you’ve got a Keurig, Moka pot, or French press, we walk you through how to clean a coffee maker.

-Though you might only have 1-2 cups each day, moldy coffee can cause adverse health reactions.
-This is especially true for people with allergies, compromised immune systems, and other underlying health conditions.
+Moldy coffee can cause adverse health reactions, especially for people with allergies, compromised immune systems, and other underlying health conditions.
 Mold spores can trigger side effects like sneezing, sinus blockage, headache, chronic respiratory infections, loose stools, bloating, and upset stomach.

 How Often Should I Clean My Coffee Maker?